Today, you’re going to learn about getting in shape while pregnant.

 For most women, yes, you can get in better shape while pregnant.

-How good of a shape you can achieve however, will depend on several factors.
+How fit you can get will depend on several factors.
 The most important one is your pre-pregnancy exercise activity.

-If you were already fit, chances are, you won’t get in better shape.
+So, if you were already fit before pregnancy, chances are, you won’t get in better shape.

-But you will be able to maintain some level of fitness if you keep up with an exercise routine.
+With that said, you will be able to maintain some level of fitness if you keep up with a “pregnancy-friendly” moderate exercise routine.

-I’m glad you asked.
-There are two main ways to improve your fitness in pregnancy.
+There are two main ways to improve or maintain your fitness in pregnancy.